How To Plan A Kitchen Extension

 Work with a reputable architect and a kitchen designer that you trust.

 It is vital that any professionals working in your home are fully on board with your plans and what you are hoping to achieve, so researching and finding the right architect and kitchen designer for you will take time.
-Visit showrooms, speak to the designers about your wish lists, and be as upfront as you can about your wishlist from the very start.
+Visit our design studios and speak to the designers about your wish lists, and be as upfront as you can about your wishlist from the very start.

 Burlanes Hoyden Kitchen Extension In Tonbridge. ©Sarah London Photographer.